 The Debt avalanche is for those who want to pay down their $15,000 worth of credit card debt as quickly as possible.
 How it works is, basically you pay off the minimum payments on all of your cards and then put whatever money you have left to the credit with the highest interest rate.
 Once you pay off that debt in full, you move to the debt with the second highest interest rate, and so on and so on until all of your cards are paid off.
 This is hard for some people because it will feel like you are making very little progress at first.
 It is a tried and true method, however, and will save you a lot of time and money in the long run.

 The Debt snowball is the other proven option and is meant primarily for people who need to see change in order to get motivated.
-How it works is, you apply the same method of paying the minimum payments for all your debts, but then you apply whatever you have left to the smallest balance you have.
+How it works is, you apply the same method of paying the minimum payments for all your debts, but then you apply whatever you have left to pay on to the smallest balance you have.
+This helps reduce the amount of interest you owe.
 Once you pay that off in full, you move on the second biggest balance, all the way up until you are finally tackling the biggest balance you have left to face.
 This method actually takes longer than the avalanche method, and therefore you will be accruing more debt along the way as well, but it definitely does give those who employ a sense of movement, change, and progress.

 If you’re interested in going another route to take control of your credit card debt, two possible options are taking out a personal loan or getting a balance transfer credit card.
 Both depend on your credit score, and both can be the saving grace you’ve been looking for.